 Rarely if ever are the networks that surround an innovation in its earliest stages given the credit they are due…a better mouse- trap, like anything else, will succeed only when those who envision the idea convince others to join in their new venture—as investors, suppliers, employees, retailers, customers, and even competitors.

 The goodness or newness of an idea is only part of the system that determines which ideas win or lose.
 When we bemoan our favorite restaurant going out of business (“but they make the best cannelloni!”) or why our favorite band can’t sell albums (“they have the best lyrics!”), we’re focusing on the small part of the picture that effects us personally, which is only one factor in the environment determining its fate.
 These environmental, or secondary, factors have as much influence as the quality of the idea, the talent, or the innovation itself.

-The secondary factors of innovation
+The secondary factors of progress

 In Chapter 4 of The Myths of Innovation, the psychology of innovations’ diffusion was explored, listing how individuals make choices that impact innovation adoption.
 Now, it’s time for a broader analysis of influen tial factors.
 Looking at history, here are seven factors that play major roles: